Government sets the bar for Cyber Risk with Cyber Essentials

 The Cyber Essentials Scheme includes an aspect that a company can use to show it takes cybersecurity seriously as it provides the ability to gain one of two new Cyber Essentials badges.
 These demonstrate effective measures have been put in place to improve their cyber-security.

 Organisations can do a self assessment or choose to adopt independent review by an external certifying body.
-Firms responsible for these checks must be accredited by CREST, the not-for-profit IT security organisation, that has helped develop the assessment framework.
+Firms responsible for these checks must be accredited one of the approved bodies.
+Two of these CREST and Information Assurance for Small and Medium Enterprises (IASME) Consortium participated in the development of Cyber Essentials and they have been joined by QG Management Standards.

 Ian Glover president of CREST stated “Not all organisations have the resources available to invest in the most rigorous levels of information security and compliance.
 Cyber Essentials addresses this by creating a baseline for UK cyber security,”.